AllyYL/casestudy/src/projects/digitaltemple.md

 </div>
 <br><br>

-We also crated complimentary <strong>VR experience</strong>, where users can view the temple in 360 degree mode through either their tablets or VR goggles.
+We also created a complementary VR experience, allowing users to explore the temple in 360° on tablets or through VR headsets.

 <div class="layout-gallery">
     <div style="position: relative; padding: 56.25% 0 0 0;">